iCodeSometime/asynchronize/readme.md

 puts thread[:return_value] # > test
 ```

-Or for convenience, you can just pass it a block.
+Or to stay asynchronous when processing the result, you can pass it a block.
-The return value, will still be in the thread variable `:return_value`
+It will still return the thread, and the return value will still be in the
+thread variable `:return_value`
 ```Ruby
 Test.new.my_test do |return_value|
   puts return_value # > test
 end
 ```

+As you can see, it's just a regular thread.
+Make sure you call `Thread#join` to
+make sure it completes before your process exits, and to catch any exceptions
+that were thrown!

 ## Inspiration
-I got tired of writing this over and over.
+While working on another project, I found myself writing this way too often:
 ```Ruby
 def method_name(args)
   Thread.new(args) do |targs|